 If you’re an editor or publisher, tell me what you’re looking for, when it’s due, and so on.
 I rarely write for others, but sometimes a project or topic intrigues me.
 If I can make time for it, I will.

 If you have a podcast or radio show, I usually say no. The problem is simple: Where we live right now, there are no landlines, which most radio shows insist on.
 Our mobile phone service isn’t reliable, and our Internet connection drops regularly, albeit briefly.
-(My neighbors place their calls from their balconies or sidewalks.
+(My neighbors place their calls from their balconies or nearby yards.
 So, I know far more about their private lives than I’d ever wanted to.)

 If you’re an author and want me to review your book, this is important: My reviews are blunt and honest.
 If I like something, I say so.
 If I disagree, I say so.
 Also, I tend to write reviews every few months, in batches.
-So, if this is urgent, let me know; I’ll ask you to send me a PDF.

 Owners of haunted hotels, stately homes, and historic sites